Virtual Warehouse sizing requirements for public cloud environments

 Concurrency is the number of queries that can be run at the same time.
 Determine the size you need by considering the amount of resources your system needs to support peak concurrency.

-For Impala Virtual Warehouses, each executor group can run 12 queries concurrently.
+By default, Impala Virtual Warehouses can run 3 large queries per executor group.
+Executors can handle more queries that are simpler and that do not utilize concurrency on the executor.
+When you enable legacy multithreading, the Virtual Warehouse can run 12 queries per executor group.
+For most read-only queries the default setting of 3 queries per executor group is sufficient.
 Occasional peaks are handled transparently by the auto-scaling feature.
-When auto-scaling is triggered an additional executor group is added thereby doubling query concurrency capacity to 24.
+When auto-scaling is triggered an additional executor group is added thereby doubling query concurrency capacity.
 Scaling the Virtual Warehouse by adding more clusters enables additional concurrent queries to run, but does not improve single-user capacity or performance.
 Concurrently executed queries are routed to the different clusters and execute independently.
 The number of clusters can be changed to match concurrent usage by changing the auto-scaling parameters.
 For more details about auto-scaling settings, see the links at the bottom of this page.

 For Hive on LLAP Virtual Warehouses, each size setting indicates the number of concurrent queries that can be run.
 For example, an X-Small Hive on LLAP Virtual Warehouse can run 2 concurrent queries.
 A Small Virtual Warehouse can run 10 concurrent queries.
 To run 20 concurrent queries in a Hive on LLAP Virtual Warehouse choose Medium size.